-The first real record of any house dates was from 1815 when Ambrose built a large mansion.
-That Georgian house was burned down and replaced by the present Italianate mansion which was completed in 1890.
+The first real record of any house dates from 1815 when Ambrose built a large mansion.
+That Georgian house was burned down and replaced in the 1880’s by the present Italianate mansion.

 It is likely that several Irish and European military campaigns were discussed and argued over at Balyna, as apart from the fierce-some O’More’s and the well documented Irish battles in which they took part, several later generations saw service in European armies.
 All three sons of Richard and Letitia O’Ferrall saw service abroad.
 The eldest, Ambrose, and his youngest brother, Charles, rose to the rank of Major in the Royal Sardinian Army, while the middle brother, James attained the rank of Major General in the Austrian Hohenzollern Army.